On His Way Out, Kentucky Gov. Matt Bevin Pardons Murderers, Rapists, Hundreds More

 Some residents reacted angrily to a Thursday Twitter post from Bevin's official account of a sunset along with #WeAreKY.

-"Winter sunset...," Bevin wrote, "Phone camera doesn't do it justice...Truly spectacular. #WeAreKY"
+"Winter sunset ... ," Bevin wrote, "Phone camera doesn't do it justice...Truly spectacular. #WeAreKY"

 Twitter user Josh Trosper blasted the governor in a tweet: "I guess you can snap pics when you don't have the time to look families (or voters) in the face and tell them you pardoned murderers and rapists."

-Rob Sanders, the Kenton County Commonwealth's Attorney, told the Cincinnati Enquirer he backed Bevin, but that the pardons changed his mind.
+Rob Sanders, the Kenton County Commonwealth's Attorney, told The Cincinnati Enquirer that he had backed Bevin, but that the pardons changed his mind.

 "I was somebody who supported him and believed in him and I'm disgusted at myself for having done so," Sanders said to the Enquirer about Bevin.